All the latest housing news for Dudley residents

 As part of new ways of working at the council, future editions of Home Affairs will be digital only and published on the council website.
 You can also sign-up to receive a Home Affairs eBulletin sent direct to your inbox.

-If in doubt please contact the Income Team on 0300 555 0010.
+If you would like a form please contact our Income Team on 0300 555 0010.

 A Guide to Repairs Responsibility